 The prominent politician is estimated to be worth USD 150 million.
 Mr. Kwadwo has served in various top government positions as a minister.
 He previously headed the ministries of mines and that of local government and rural development as well as serving as a Member of Parliament.

 7. Dr. Kwaku Afriyie

-The medical doctor has invested heavily in cocoa plantations, cola, and oil palm and is estimated to be worth USD 180 million.
-A graduate of the University of Ghana Medical School, Dr Kwaku also holds a Master of Public Health from Tulane University, U.S.A.
-He has also served as a minister of the Ghana government in various dockets such as Health, Lands, and Forestry and Mines.
+The medical doctor has invested heavily in cocoa plantations, cola, and oil palm.
+He is estimated to be worth USD 180 million.
+A graduate of the University of Ghana Medical School, Dr. Kwaku also holds a Master of Public Health from Tulane University, U.S.A.
+He has also served as a minister of the Ghana government in various capacities such as Health, Lands, Forestry, and Mines.
 He chaired the Electricity Company of Ghana board and also owns a private clinic.

 The law professor is estimated to be worth USD 200 million.
 With an LLM from Yale Law School and a Ph.D. from Michigan Law School, the professor has taught at various universities in Africa including the University of Dar Es Salaam in Tanzania, the University of Zambia, Tufts University, U.S.A, and the University of Ghana.
 He has also served as a director at Harvard University as well as Minister of Finance from 1982-1995.

 Dr. Yaw Osafo-Maafo is estimated to be worth USD 220 million.
 Although he trained as an engineer, the former MP made his mark in the financial sector by positively turning around the fortunes of two major banks in Ghana: The National Investment Bank and the Housing and Construction Bank.
 He is also a consultant with the African Development Bank, the World Bank, and UNDP.
 He has also served on the boards of various companies in different capacities.